-Apprentices have a positive impact on your business in many ways, nurturing young talent through apprenticeships develops brand loyalty, filling vital skills gaps and motivating your workforce.
-Our dedicated Future Skills team will be on hand to support you with all your apprenticeship and training needs.
-This handbook will describe all the key details that you need to know about the apprenticeship journey as an employer
+Apprenticeships can have a positive impact on your business in many ways, including accessing and nurturing young talent, developing organisational loyalty, filling vital skills gaps and motivating your workforce.

+Our dedicated Future Skills Department will be on hand to support you with all your apprenticeship and training needs and this Handbook contains all of the key information that you will need as you commence your apprenticeship journey as an employer.